MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services

-\paragraph*{Ring Memory Offloading} Using 16 A100(40G) GPUs in the experiment, we measure the inference performance of expert offloading strategy based on ring memory for the MoE model with 32 experts and 58.2B parameters.
-We also give the time of computation in GPU memory and expert movement from CPU memory.
-As shown in Figure~\ref{fig:exp_ring_memory}, the performance of overlapped MoE inference system is almost unaffected by CPU offloading.
-According to the results, we see that this strategy can keep a relatively good balance between computation and data movement, and makes the MoE inference systems hold decreased GPU memory by at least 30\% than inference without ring memory offloading.
+We conducted experiments to evaluate the inference performance of the expert offloading strategy using ring memory on a system equipped with 16 A100(40G) GPUs.
+The experiment focused on a MoE model with 32 experts and 58.2 billion parameters.
+We measured the time consumed for computation in GPU memory as well as the movement of experts between CPU and GPU memory.
+Figure~\ref{fig:exp_ring_memory} illustrates the results, indicating that the performance of the overlapped MoE inference system remains largely unaffected by CPU offloading.
+The findings demonstrate that this strategy achieves a favorable balance between computation and data movement.
+Additionally, it enables the MoE inference systems to reduce GPU memory consumption by at least 30\% compared to inference without ring memory offloading.